DEC 5, 2018 LABOR CONFERENCE

 Pitch and Discuss RFP

 Got a great idea not yet in the marketplace that can help with labor supply, technology and management?
-Submit your proposal by Oct 15 and CFVGA will select up to 6 to pitch their ideas for 5 minutes then discuss with the conference audience for feedback.
+Submit your proposal by Oct 30 and CFVGA will select up to 6 to pitch their ideas then discuss in small groups with the conference audience for feedback.
 All selected will receive free registration to the Dec 5 conference.
 The audience will select a winner to receive free registration at the CFVGA Annual conference February 25-26, 2019 in Denver ($130 value).

 Interested in farmworker issues?